|This is an unofficial version.

 45 The Lieutenant Governor in Council may make regulations respecting any matter or thing that the Lieutenant Governor in Council considers necessary or advisable to carry out the intent and purpose of this Act.

-NOTE: Thess sections contained consequential amendments to other Acts which are now included in those Acts.
+NOTE: These sections contained consequential amendments to other Acts which are now included in those Act.

 C.C.S.M.
 REFERENCE AND COMING INTO FORCE

 58 This Act may be referred to as chapter R31 of the Continuing Consolidation of the Statutes of Manitoba.